ocaml/ocaml.org/data/tutorials/ds_00_lists.md

 The standard library [List](https://ocaml.org/api/List.html) module contains a wide range of useful utility functions, including pre-written versions of many of the functions we have written in this tutorial.
-A version of the module with labeled functions is available as part of [StdLabels](https://ocaml.org/api/StdLabels.html).
+A version of the module with labelled functions is available as part of [StdLabels](https://ocaml.org/api/StdLabels.html).

 In the [List](https://ocaml.org/api/List.html) module documentation, functions